Huawei, guarding US business, says Verizon violated patents

 In separate cases, Huawei also is challenging U.S. government measures to limit its access to the American market on security grounds.
 There was no indication Thursday’s lawsuit was related to those.

-The suit asks a U.S. federal court in Waco, Texas, to award unspecified damages and license fees.
+The lawsuit asks a U.S. federal court in Waco, Texas, to award unspecified damages and license fees.

+Verizon, one of the largest U.S. telecom companies, said Thursday that the lawsuit was a “PR stunt” and that Huawei's target was “any country or company that defies it.”
+It said the company will defend itself.

-Huawei, the No. 2 global smartphone brand and the biggest maker of network equipment for phone carriers, denies U.S. allegations it might be a security risk or facilitate Chinese spying.
+Huawei, the No. 2 global smartphone brand and the biggest maker of network equipment for phone companies, denies U.S. allegations it might be a security risk or facilitate Chinese spying.

 Sanctions imposed by the Trump administration in May block Huawei’s access to most U.S. components technology.
 The company says it has replaced most American technology in its main products.

 Huawei’s U.S. market largely vanished after a congressional panel warned phone carriers in 2012 to avoid the company.
-It still serves small, mostly rural American carriers and has grown rapidly in Asia, Europe and developing countries.
+It still serves small, mostly rural American carriers, although the U.S. government is trying to get Huawei out of those networks as well by barring telecom companies from using government subsidies for Huawei equipment.
+Meanwhile, Huawei has grown rapidly in Asia, Europe and developing countries.

 ———